Brixmor Property Group (NYSE:BRX) Issues FY 2026 Earnings Guidance

 Brixmor Property Group Stock Performance

-Hedge funds have recently added to or reduced their stakes in the business.
-State Street Corp increased its stake in Brixmor Property Group by 0.5% during the second quarter.
-State Street Corp now owns 15,699,421 shares of the real estate investment trust’s stock valued at $408,813,000 after purchasing an additional 81,497 shares during the last quarter.
-Invesco Ltd. raised its stake in shares of Brixmor Property Group by 6.8% in the third quarter.
-Invesco Ltd. now owns 8,036,728 shares of the real estate investment trust’s stock valued at $222,457,000 after acquiring an additional 511,976 shares during the last quarter.
-Wellington Management Group LLP grew its position in shares of Brixmor Property Group by 49.6% during the 3rd quarter.
-Wellington Management Group LLP now owns 6,395,999 shares of the real estate investment trust’s stock worth $177,041,000 after buying an additional 2,119,890 shares during the period.
-Northern Trust Corp lifted its holdings in shares of Brixmor Property Group by 3.9% during the 3rd quarter.
-Northern Trust Corp now owns 5,429,154 shares of the real estate investment trust’s stock valued at $150,279,000 after purchasing an additional 204,219 shares in the last quarter.
-Finally, Captrust Financial Advisors grew its holdings in shares of Brixmor Property Group by 6.3% in the 2nd quarter.
-Captrust Financial Advisors now owns 3,342,999 shares of the real estate investment trust’s stock valued at $87,052,000 after acquiring an additional 198,612 shares in the last quarter.
-98.43% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently modified their holdings of the business.
+State Street Corp lifted its position in shares of Brixmor Property Group by 0.5% in the 2nd quarter.
+State Street Corp now owns 15,699,421 shares of the real estate investment trust’s stock worth $408,813,000 after buying an additional 81,497 shares during the last quarter.
+Invesco Ltd. raised its stake in Brixmor Property Group by 6.8% during the third quarter.
+Invesco Ltd. now owns 8,036,728 shares of the real estate investment trust’s stock worth $222,457,000 after acquiring an additional 511,976 shares during the period.
+Wellington Management Group LLP raised its stake in Brixmor Property Group by 49.6% during the third quarter.
+Wellington Management Group LLP now owns 6,395,999 shares of the real estate investment trust’s stock worth $177,041,000 after acquiring an additional 2,119,890 shares during the period.
+Northern Trust Corp lifted its holdings in Brixmor Property Group by 3.9% in the third quarter.
+Northern Trust Corp now owns 5,429,154 shares of the real estate investment trust’s stock worth $150,279,000 after acquiring an additional 204,219 shares during the last quarter.
+Finally, Captrust Financial Advisors boosted its stake in Brixmor Property Group by 6.3% in the second quarter.
+Captrust Financial Advisors now owns 3,342,999 shares of the real estate investment trust’s stock valued at $87,052,000 after acquiring an additional 198,612 shares during the period.
+98.43% of the stock is owned by institutional investors and hedge funds.

 Brixmor Property Group Company Profile